Welcome (Taproot album)

-Welcome is the second major label album by American alternative metal band Taproot.
+Welcome is the second studio album by American alternative metal band Taproot.
 It was released on October 15, 2002.
-"Poem" served as the album's lead single and became a smash hit, propelling the group to stardom.
-A follow-up single, "Mine," was produced and its video was directed by System of a Down bassist Shavo Odadjian.
-The third single and video was announced for "Art," but curiously Atlantic pulled the plug soon after the announcement, further irking fans who claimed the label was holding Taproot back.
-Welcome remains Taproot's most successful record, selling around 450,000 copies.
+"Poem" served as the album's lead single and reached No. 5 on the Mainstream Rock chart, propelling the group to mainstream success.
+A follow-up single, "Mine," was released and its video was directed by System of a Down bassist Shavo Odadjian.
+A third single and video was announced for "Art," but Atlantic pulled the plug soon after the announcement, further irking fans who claimed the label was holding Taproot back.
+Welcome remains Taproot's most successful record, selling over 475,000 copies.

 The band performed on the second part of Disturbed's Music as a Weapon Tour in promotion of the album.

 Production

 During a break in their intense touring schedule in support of their debut album, Gift, Taproot went to Los Angeles to record several demos with Toby Wright.
 Those tracks were "Poem to Self", "Remain", "Get Me", "When", and "Transparent".
 Bolstered by their new recordings, the band featured "Poem to Self", "Transparent", and "Get Me" on tour during 2001, with "Poem to Self" soon becoming one of their most popular songs.

 During the early development of Welcome, Taproot had given producer Toby Wright roughly 40 complete songs.
 Wright said that while they were good, the songs were not up to the band's potential, and he forced them to start from scratch.
 Several earlier tracks were reworked for the album, while the bulk of the material was discarded.
 Some of the demos include "Can't Believe", "Poem to Self", "Sumtimes", "Remain", "Strive", "Free", "Fort", "Like", "Promise", "When", "Transparent", "Contradiction", "Keep Your Head Up", "Not a Quitter", "Fault", "Get Me", "Can You", "Indecisive", "Myself", and "Dreams".
 This was initially met with resentment from the band, but they ultimately wrote entirely new songs that they felt show greater maturity.
 One of the most prominent songs to survive the fresh batch was "Poem," which had seen prior success after being debuted by the band during concerts, such as Ozzfest 2001, and went on to be arguably Taproot's most well known single.
 Other songs that were refined with Toby Wright from earlier demos include "When", "Fault", "Sumtimes", and "Like".
 As with many Toby Wright productions, songs throughout Welcome are heavy on multi-tracked vocals and layered guitars.

 While many of their early demos were not recorded for this effort, Taproot did re-record "Remain", "Transparent", and "Free" with Toby Wright.
 Some of these tracks were included on foreign releases of the album as a bonus track as well as the Poem single, and were later posted to the band's official MySpace page.
 "Remain", however, would remain unreleased until it was included in the band's 2018 boxset Besides.